CHRISTIAN CORBET

 Among his impressive list of prominent world sitters he can also count many of them as friends with the end product of his creations having solidified a connection between the two.
 He is known for his relaxed and jovial approach to interviewing his sitters and making them feel at ease, a major component in his portrait work.
 One subject and friend, the late HRH The Prince Philip was one subject for whom he received much attention to treating is a specific way for his life sittings of The Duke whilst sculpting him in Buckingham Palace.
 "The equerry warned me to do this and that and of course I followed some of the protocol but I knew if I were to respect my art there were some things I needed to do in my own way.
 If I was to change who I was completely then that would have an adverse effect on the outcome of the portrait."
 The final sculpture received two official unveilings, one at Canada House and the other in Buckingham Palace, the latter placed into the Royal Collection, a first for a Canadian artist of a portrait of the a Royal Consort.

 In 2023 Corbet commenced a life sitting with former Prime Minister Jean Chretien which will be unveiled formally at a later date.
-Corbet's portrait bust of Alexander Graham Bell for the Royal Canadian Navy will be unveiled in 2024 at an official event.
+Corbet's portrait bust of Alexander Graham Bell for the Royal Canadian Navy was unveiled in 2025 at

-From 2021-2024 Corbet sculpted an official portrait of HM The King Charles III for the Royal Canadian Navy which will also be unveiled by the RCN later this year.
+From 2021-2024 Corbet sculpted an official portrait of HM The King Charles III for the Royal Canadian Navy which will also unveiled at the Naval Museum and immediately put in exhibit.
+Despite the sculpture being a low relief and intimate in size is garnered an official appraisal of over 100,000.00 thousand dollars.

 Whether the portrait be sculpted or painted he has followed the philosophy that each must stand independent of any specific style "The portraits I create are as unique as the subject themselves.
 Why would I even attempt to make any two look or feel alike as that would be just copying."